Project-LetsChat/LetsChat/README.md

 # LetsChat
-LetsChat is a base that can be built upon to create a social media platform.
+LetsChat is a self-hostable internet forums software.

-This project is licensed under the MPL-2.0.
+This project is licensed under the AGPLV3.

 If you find a bug make a Pull request that fixes the bug or file an Issue.